Mission as Healing

 And on that spot was built the city of Jerusalem.”

 This poem is an illustration of mission as healing.
-When we comprehend the pain of people – our neighbors – in the world and commit to do something about it, in a dignified and respectable way; and when we accept that others also may recognize pain in us, and commit to do something about it, we are all engaged in mission.
+When we comprehend the pain of people – our neighbors – in the world and commit to doing something about it, in a dignified and respectable way; and when we accept that others also may recognize pain in us, and commit to doing something about it, we are all engaged in mission.
 Through this mission, we recognize the crucifixion, the pain of the human community.
 We can participate in that mission, praying that Christ would work through us to be a part of the hope of the resurrection.
 In this connectional way, pain can be healed–the pain of others and that of ourselves.
 Through our church connections, we feel the pain of so many, including our own.
 And we are called to participate in healing through our connections– locally, nationally, and globally–even if we cannot see or touch so many people’s pain.

 Through the connections of the church, we are able to believe and affirm, even if as individuals we cannot see or simply do not know.
 Even if we cannot touch the pain of others to confirm it, we can participate in the healing that can only take place through connections, like the Church.
 As members of the body of Christ, we all feel the pain of the crucifixion in different ways.
 As members of the body of humanity, we know that other members of the body hurt.
 As members of the body of Christ, we also know the hope of the healing power of the resurrection.
 As members of the body of Christ, we participate in that healing through mission.
 When we are asked the question Jesus posed to Thomas, “Have you believed because you have seen me?” as individual members of the Church universal we can boldly respond, “Yes, we see you in those around us and those with whom we are connected.
 We believe because the Church indeed has seen!”